yobgob/too-many-hooks/.github/contributing.md

 If you find an issue with one of the hooks or stories, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, open a new issue.

-When creating an issue ensure the title is in the imperative mood i.e. `Update contributing guide`  and that the description describes the requested feature / steps to reproduce an issue.
+When creating an issue, ensure the title is in the imperative mood (e.g. "Update contributing guide"), and that the description describes the requested feature or steps to reproduce the issue.

 #### Claim an issue

 Scan through our [existing issues](https://github.com/yobgob/too-many-hooks/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 If you find one that has no assignees or has had no updates for a while, leave a comment asking for it to be assigned to you.

-Assignees are only used for tracking purposes to prevent redundant work.
+Assignees are used for tracking purposes to prevent redundant work.
 As long as an issue has no assignees or comments claiming it, you can drop a comment and get started.

 ### Contributing changes